jaimetur/PhotoMigrator/help/7-other-features.md

 # <span style="color:blue"> Fix Symbolic Links Broken (Extra Feature)</span>
 - **From:** v1.5.0
 - **Usage:**
-  - To run this feature you have to use the flag '-fixSym, --fix-symlinks-broken <FOLDER_TO_FIX>'.
+  - To run this feature you have to use the argument '-fixSym, --fix-symlinks-broken <FOLDER_TO_FIX>'.
   - where <FOLDER_TO_FIX> is the folder that contains the Symbolic Links to fix.
 - **Pre-Requisites:**
   - None